theplanboxchris/byme/progress/PROGRESS1_README.md

 ## 23/10/25

-- Review front end code that allows the keywords file to be updated
+- Reviewed front end code that allows the keywords file to be updated
+- Edited code to work with frontend
+- TO DO - create JSON files of the required structure and save to back end
+- Realised a few [robpems with the architecture and need to reconsider.
+The client and the peer code needed to be integrated]

 ## 22/10/25